Susan Purvis, Wilderness Emergency Medical Technician

 Susan Purvis is a Lead Instructor with Wilderness Medical Associates and the American Institute for Avalanche Research and Education (AIARE).
 She is a professional member of the American Avalanche Association (AAA), the Explorers Club.
 She spent over a decade as team leader for Crested Butte Mountain Rescue.
 Susan is one of 800 women inducted into The Explorers Club.
-In the winter Susan guides for Great Northern Powder Guides and The Mountain Guides, Montana.
+In the winter Susan guides for The Mountain Guides and Snowbird Mountain Guides.

 Susan’s love for outdoor adventure and medicine has taken her to the hottest, coldest, and highest places on earth: Ethiopia, Antarctica, and Nepal.
 As a wilderness medicine specialist and extraordinary speaker, Susan has worked on film sets for National Geographic Channel, truTV, appeared on the science documentary, The Hottest Place on Earth, aired on the BBC and Discovery.
 She’s been featured or quoted in the Wall Street Journal, Smithsonian, on CNN, television, numerous magazines, and newspaper articles.
 See Susan’s authors page for a television, radio and news articles here.

 Since 1998, Susan has owned and operated Crested Butte Outdoors International, based in Whitefish, Montana.
 Her mission is to teach students how to think critically in unconventional settings.